-In the morning, I”m pulled out of the cell for my trip to Ft Lauderdale.
+In the morning, I am pulled out of the cell for my trip to Ft Lauderdale.
 Billy gives me a slap on the back, telling me to get along up there.
 His new friend gives me a quick smile.
 I board the County Detention bus with a group of male juveniles.
 The County is good business for The Program.
-After an hour’s drive we enter a military-looking compound, in a rural area east of the Everglades.
-Hot and dusty, I tell myself: ‘I’m in the Army now.’
+After an hour’s drive we enter a military-looking compound, in a rural area on the eastern edge of the Everglades.
+Hot and dusty.
+I tell myself: ‘I’m in the Army now.’
 We pile off the bus as several angry young adults run up to us and start screaming in our faces.
 So it starts.
-I’m not immune to their threats and do my share of push-ups for not moving fast enough.
+I am not immune to their threats and do my share of push-ups for not moving fast enough.
 At least with my military-brat background, I can survive this treatment.
 It lasts all day.
-As we’re processed, there are always an excess number of screaming disciplinarians, making our lives miserable.
+As we are processed, there are always an excess number of screaming disciplinarians, making our lives miserable.

 The first stop is to shave off all our hair.
-Then we’re issued military-style uniforms, tees and fatigues.
+Then we are issued military-style uniforms, tees and fatigues.
 Everything is regulation.
 They tell us we arrived too late for school and will spend the day in physical training.
-Our only break is for lunch, but even then, the discipline instructors keep us from relaxing; speaking to anyone brings immediate push-ups.
+Our only break is for lunch, but even then, the discipline overseers keep us from relaxing; speaking to anyone brings immediate push-ups.
 The only bright spot is seeing Tommy across the dining hall.
 He sees me but motions not to say anything.
-There’s no time.
+There is no time.
 They keep us busy and moving every minute.
-We’re told that for fifteen minutes before lights out, we’re allowed to do what we want, as long as it’s praying to God.
+We are told that for fifteen minutes before lights out, we are allowed to do what we want, as long as it is praying to God.
 Even bathroom breaks are regulated.
-If you aren’t done in two minutes, they blow a whistle, and you have to get up and out.
+If you are not done in two minutes, they blow a whistle, and you have to get up and out.
 Most newcomers have trouble with commodes without walls.
 Privacy is a privilege we do without.
 When they finally release us for our final fifteen minutes, a new group of angry young counselors appears.
-They’re all Christian missionaries.
+They are all Christian missionaries.
 They talk to us while we keep our heads bowed in silent prayer.
-It’s a relief to have someone to talk with, but the price requires us to pray for our souls together.
+It is a relief to have someone to talk with, but the price requires us to pray for our souls together.
 I especially hate how they place their hands on me while I pray.

 Finally, after lights out, I meditate on my situation.
-It doesn’t look good.
-My only advantage is I have lived with military discipline before and know I can handle the harassment.
+It does not look good.
+My only advantage is I lived with military discipline before and know I can handle the harassment.
 I conclude that the degradation and ego-busting is meant to prepare us to adopt their values and deal with a drug-free life.
 I admit that pot has gotten me into big trouble.
-I’m just not ready to agree that pot is the whole problem.
-It isn’t hard to fall asleep.
+I am just not ready to agree that pot is the whole problem.
+It is not hard to fall asleep.
 I pray my dreams are better than real life.

 Several boys crack under the pressure.
-After they are hauled away, we’re informed that they were placed in the State Mental Institution for the hopelessly psychotic – the cause: drug psychosis.
-At times I wonder if this whole experience isn’t a continuation of my Halloween hallucinations.
+After they are hauled away, we are informed that they were placed in the State Mental Institution for the hopelessly psychotic – the cause: drug psychosis.
+At times I wonder if this whole experience is not a continuation of my Halloween hallucinations.
 The day-to-day tedium wears against my imagination; I know it is reality, not fantasy.
 I see Tommy occasionally, but he barely acknowledges me.
 All we can do is stare at each other for a second or so.
 Even this contact is punished if noticed.
-I realize he’s having a harder time than me.
+I realize he is having a harder time than me.
 The next time I see him, I smile and wink at him.
-Instantly I’m shoved down on my face and do fifty push ups.
+Instantly I am shoved down on my face and do fifty push ups.
 In the corner of my eye, I see him smile.
-It’s worth it.
+It is worth it.

 Once a week, every inmate is counseled on his progress.
 They call this phase drug withdrawal and detoxification.
-We’re only allowed to nod yes or no to their set questions.
+We are only allowed to nod yes or no to their set questions.
 Then we sign a form, affirming we are drug-free, attend school, eat three meals a day, and receive counseling.
 Although the court is responsible for me, no one from court or the juvenile justice system ever comes to observe.
-I’m isolated and systematically robbed of my individuality.
+I am isolated and systematically robbed of my individuality.
 At night, I imagine what the Vietnam POWs experienced.
-I’m grateful that there’s only mild torture here but otherwise feel it’s not much different.
+I am grateful that there is only mild torture here but otherwise feel it is not much different than the Hanoi Hilton.

 New kids arrive every few days, and kids who had been there longer than me are transferred out.
-I wonder if they’ll soon appear as overseers.
+I guess they will soon appear as overseers.
 They must be in a different program before being assigned to our lowly group.
 I calculate from the rate that kids leave to be an average of six weeks to complete this phase.
-One day, I’m pulled out of class, told to strip off my white tee-shirt and fatigues, and issued a blue shirt and khaki trousers.
+One day, I am pulled out of class, told to strip off my white tee-shirt and fatigues, and issued a blue shirt and khaki trousers.
 A group of five of us assemble in an empty classroom.
 After an hour’s wait, one of the senior staff, a tall, white man in a polo shirt, walks in and gives us a long talk on our progress.
 He congratulates us for surviving the tough detox phase.
 He admits we had been kept in the dark for so long in order to prepare us for the rigors of the next phase.
 He talks a lot about the evils of drugs, assuming we all agree with him that the proper goal in life is to be a productive member of society.
-It’s strange to be actually getting counseling.
-He says we’re scheduled for drug education and reprogramming next.
+How strange to be actually getting counseling.
+He says we are scheduled for drug education and reprogramming next.
 Several times he praises us for having finished detox, calling those left behind ‘scum and slime.’
 He says our blue shirts are symbols of our new status.
 Someone raises his hand for a question.
 An overseer jumps up from the back of the class and yells in his ear, “No questions’.
 The senior staff member calmly waits for the overseer before continuing.
-He doesn’t elaborate on the details of the new program.
+He does not elaborate on the details of the new program.
 After his talk, we all sign our weekly progress reports with the normal notation, except on the bottom it states we completed drug detoxification.
 As we get up to leave, I give a high-five to the tall black kid behind me.
-We’re both on the floor doing a hundred push ups.
-We haven’t progressed much.
+We are both on the floor doing a hundred push ups.
+We have not progressed much.

 The next program is similar to the first phase, except instead of doing calisthenics in the morning and afternoon, we work in the dining hall serving meals.
 Instead of school, we attend drug lectures, which are on film.
 We have a new set of overseers, but the rules have not changed.
-After each film, we’re quizzed on the subject matter.
+After each film, we are quizzed on the subject matter.
 I notice a Cuban kid keeps his pencil after a test.
-That night, we’re all awakened by our overseers screaming at us.
+That night, we are all woken up by our overseers screaming at us.
 ‘The Program sucks’ was scribbled on a bathroom wall.
 We spend the whole night on our hands and knees, scrubbing the entire bathroom.
 Everyone is searched for the offending pencil, but the perpetrator wisely got rid of it after his crime.
 Each of us is taken separately into the staff room and questioned about the incident, told that all of us would be punished worse than the one guilty person.
-We’re asked over and over to tell anything we know.
+We are grilled over and over to tell anything we know.
 Finally, polo shirt speaks to us, noting that the entire group is to be held back an extra week for this vandalism.
-I know that I’m not the only one who knows something and hasn’t told.
-Since we don’t know how long this phase is to last, it’s hard to feel we’re losing anything.
+I know that I am not the only one who knows something and has not told.
+Since we do not know how long this phase is to last, it is hard to feel we are losing anything.
 The abstraction of an extra week means nothing when you are living day-to-day.
-My only regret is that I can’t show visible support to the Cuban kid.
+My only regret is that I cannot show visible support to the Cuban kid.
 One night after lights out, I lay there feeling frustrated and unable to sleep.
 I know the staff only checks on us every fifteen minutes or more.
 I slide out of my bunk and crawl under two other bunks to the Cuban’s.
 I shake him awake, putting my finger to his lips to keep him quiet.